araobp/node-red-genai/README.md

 ## Background and Motivation

-As a MVP developer for CX innovation, I need a node-based low-code development platform supporting LLM-chains with visual programming for agile GenAI app prototyping.
+As a MVP developer for CX(Customer Experience) innovation, I need a node-based low-code development platform supporting LLM-chains with visual programming for agile GenAI app prototyping, to show how GenAI innovate CX.

 ## What is the LLM chain?